bragarr/project-calculator-brainnest-course/README.md

 As a plus for this challenge, I also could add to this project the functionality about using the keyboard to operates the calculator.

-This challange and project was my final assignment on Fron End Developer Program on Brannest Company.
+This challange and project was my final assignment on Front End Developer Program on Brainnest Company.

 It really helped me on my coding and I hope you enjoy testing my project.